Helpful Resources for CFOs to Prepare for Inflation

 With inflation on the rise, it’s vital for CFOs to conduct a detailed analysis of internal and external business processes and develop accurate financial forecasts so high-level executives can make the most informed decisions about how to progress.

-The Consumer Price Index (CPI) increased 8.3 percent in the past year, meaning consumers — and companies — across the country are having to spend more on necessities. 🔗
+The Consumer Price Index (CPI) increased 7.7 percent in the past year as of October 2022, meaning consumers — and companies — across the country are having to spend more on necessities. 🔗

 Prices are rising at a faster rate than we’ve seen in almost 40 years, and there’s growing concern that this won’t slow down anytime soon.